okx/okexchain-docs/building-modules/wasm-module/bytecraft-and-sylvia.md

 ## bytecraft and sylvia combined example
 https://github.com/okx/wasm-sylvia-template

-(A whitelist sample contract using the Sylvia programming framework and bytecraft's compilation, deployment and task testing)
+(A whitelist sample contract using the Sylvia programming framework and bytecraft’s compilation, deployment and task testing)